Deep Neural Networks and Tabular Data: A Survey: Discussion and Future Prospects

-\textbf{Tabular Data Preprocessing} Many of the challenges for deep neural networks on tabular data are related to the heterogeneity of the data (e.g., categorical and sparse values).
+\textbf{Tabular Data Preprocessing.} Many of the challenges for deep neural networks on tabular data are related to the heterogeneity of the data (e.g., categorical and sparse values).
 Therefore, some deep learning solutions transform them into a homogeneous representation more suitable to neural networks.
 While the additional overhead is small, such transforms can boost performance considerably and should thus be among the first strategies applied in real-world scenarios.

 \textbf{Architectures for Deep Learning on Tabular Data}.
 Architecture-wise, there has been a clear trend towards transformer-based solutions (Section \ref{sec:transformer_based}) in recent years.
 These approaches offer multiple advantages over standard neural network architectures, for instance, learning with attention over both categorical and numerical features.
-Moreover, self-supervised or unsupervised pre-training that leverages unlabeled tabular data to train parts of the deep learning model is gaining popularity, not only among transformer-based approaches.
+Moreover, self-supervised or unsupervised pre-training that leverages unlabelled tabular data to train parts of the deep learning model is gaining popularity, not only among transformer-based approaches.
 Performance-wise, multiple independent evaluations demonstrate that deep neural network methods from the hybrid (Sec.~\ref{sec:hybrid_models}) and transformers-based (Sec. \ref{sec:transformer_based}) groups exhibit superior predictive performance compared to plain deep neural networks on various data sets~\citep{gorishniy2021revisiting, Ke2019tabnn, ke2019deepgbm, somepalli2021saint}.
 This underlines the importance of special-purpose architectures for tabular data.

 \textbf{Regularization Models for Tabular Data}.
 It has also been shown that regularization reduces the hypersensitivity of deep neural network models and improves the overall performance \citep{shavitt2018regularization, Kadra2021reg}.
 We believe that regularization is one of the crucial aspects for a more robust and accurate performance of deep neural networks on tabular data and is gaining momentum.